IBM/ansible-role-infosvr/README.md

 - Optim Masking within DataStage
 - Machine Learning Term Classification (v11.7+)

-Currently the deployment only caters for installing and configuring DB2 as the repository tier; either a full WebSphere Application Server Network Deployment configuration or a WebSphere Liberty Profile configuration can be installed (see variables below for more details).
+Currently the deployment only caters for DB2 as the back-end, though works for both installing and configuring the bundled DB2 as well as configuring a pre-existing DB2.
+Either a full WebSphere Application Server Network Deployment configuration or a WebSphere Liberty Profile configuration will be installed (see variables below for more details); currently the role is not able to configure a pre-existing WebSphere installation.

 ## Requirements